CLI Reference

 TypeScript generation fails:

-by default if no model specified) - Check that your model provider (e.g., Anthropic) credentials are set up
+- Check that your model provider credentials (if required by backend) are set up

 - Try using